SquaredMade2/squared/packages/rpc-client/README.md

 # @squared/rpc-client

-A lightweight, TypeScript-based rpc (Remote Procedure Call) client for modern Node.js applications.
+A lightweight, TypeScript-based HTTP RPC (Remote Procedure Call) client for modern Node.js applications.
 This client is designed to work seamlessly with the @squared/rpc server implementation.

 ## Features